 Unfair criticism and intimidating behaviour are the most common types of bullying although the most serious cases can involve physical violence or the threat of it.

-Bullying will affect different people in different ways, but even low level problems have the potential to make the most resilient people unhappy and unproductive.
+Bullying will affect people in many ways, but even low level problems have the potential to make the most resilient worker unhappy and unproductive.

 - Make a formal complaint.
 The majority of companies now have a process to deal with bullying complaints and there are also statutory grievance procedures that can be used.